 Spring has finally sprung here in Davis.
-Our record rainfall seems to now be in our rearview mirror.
 Now is the time to do your spring cleaning.
 Merriam-Webster defines Spring Cleaning as the act or process of doing a thorough cleaning of a place.
 Most people associate spring cleaning with their homes.
 However, now is also a great time to do some 'digital' spring cleaning.
 Like cleaning your home, the work won't be fun, but you'll improve your security and your devices might run faster.

 Here are some tips for doing a spring cleaning on your cyber life

 - Any accounts you plan to keep using, delete saved information such as credit card data or documents

 - Update apps and operating systems on anything that connects to the internet (i.e. cell phones, tablets, computers)

 - Delete apps and browsers you do not use

 - Check browser settings.
 Clear old data such as stored passwords, and history